 DMACC Student Conduct policies for information and forms.

 Questions: Please contact the Judicial Officer at firstname.lastname@example.org or 515-964-6574.

 Personal Protective Equipment

 Upon their return to Campus, students will, in general, will be provided two (2) cloth face masks.
 Masks should be double-layer masks with no exhalation valve and not a face covering (such as a gaiter or bandana.)
 You will be required to wear this at all times while in DMACC buildings with the following exceptions:

 - For short periods of time when you are eating or drinking

 - When you are alone in an office or room and able to close the door

-All employees will be required to wear a face covering/mask until further notice in accordance with COVID Emergency Facemask Procedure.
+All students will be required to wear a face mask over their nose and mouth until further notice in accordance with COVID Emergency Facemask Procedure.

 - Masks are required inside all DMACC facilities.
 You may remove your mask if you are alone, behind a closed office door.

 - Masks are required outside on any DMACC property when within 6 feet of other individuals.